nmantani/FileInsight-plugins/README.txt

 Please get it from https://github.com/aquynh/capstone/ or execute "py.exe -3 -m pip install capstone" .

+For the "Hash values" plugin, it requires pyimpfuzzy-windows.
+Please get it from https://github.com/JPCERTCC/impfuzzy/ or execute "py.exe -3 -m pip install pyimpfuzzy-windows" .

 You can install some of required Python modules with the following command. py.exe -3 -m pip install -r requirements.txt